csh970605/csh970605.github.io/_posts/2024-05-22-Static_Estimate.md

 # Static Estimation

-A static estimation estimates the constant parameters which don't change over time.
-On the contrary, a dynamic estimation estimates the [state variables](https://csh970605.github.io/posts/Kalman_Filter/#state-variables) which change over time.
+Static estimation estimates constant parameters that don't change over time.
+In contrast, dynamic estimation estimates   [state variables](https://csh970605.github.io/posts/Kalman_Filter/#state-variables) that change over time.

-Then, let's see what the static estimation is.<br>
+Now, let's examine what static estimation is.<br>

 Let there be two unknown vectors, a constant vector $X \in \mathbb{R}^{n}$ and a measurement vector $Z \in \mathbb{R}^{p}$.
-Since these two vectors are related to each other, if you measure $Z$, you can obtain information about $X$.
-And it can be expressed as a general non-linear equation, additional measurement noise and linear eqaultion as follows respectively.:
+Since these two vectors are related, measuring $Z$ provides information about $X$.
+They can be expressed as a general non-linear equation, an additional measurement noise, and a linear equation as follows, respectively:
 <center>

 $Z = h(X, V)$